qmarcelle/shared-portal/src/app/chat/README.md

 1. **Session Access & Context**

+   - `ChatProvider` component initializes the chat store when mounted.
    - `useUserContext` and `usePlanContext` hooks extract user and plan data from NextAuth session.
    - Context follows the session structure: `session.user.currUsr.plan.memCk` for member ID and `session.user.currUsr.plan.grpId` for plan ID.

 2. **Config Fetch & Assembly**

-   - The Zustand store fetches user/plan context, chat token, and chat info from APIs (notably `getChatInfo`).
+   - The `loadChatConfiguration` method in the store fetches user/plan context, chat token, PBE consent data, and chat info from APIs.
    - The config is built from these sources and environment variables using `buildGenesysChatConfig` in `genesysChatConfig.ts`.
    - All required fields (see `GenesysChatConfig` interface) are validated for presence and type.
 Missing or mismatched fields are logged in dev.
    - The config is mapped to the exact structure expected by `click_to_chat.js` and set on `window.chatSettings`.

 3. **Widget Loading**

-   - `ChatWidget` only renders and loads scripts after `genesysChatConfig` is ready and validated.
+   - `ChatWidget` only renders `GenesysScriptLoader` after `genesysChatConfig` is ready and validated.
    - All required globals (`window.chatSettings`, `window.gmsServicesConfig`) are set before any Genesys scripts are loaded.
    - CSS is loaded first, then `click_to_chat.js`, then (for legacy) `widgets.min.js`.
    - The widget automatically handles both cloud and legacy modes based on config.

-4. **No Redundant Fallbacks**

-   - All multi-fallback button creation and legacy config merging logic has been removed.
-   - The widget is robust and race-free by design: scripts only load after config is ready and validated.
+4. **Component Integration**

+   - Components like `ChatControls` access store state through optimized selectors and trigger actions directly.
+   - UI components are lightweight with minimal props, deriving state directly from the store.
+   - Event listeners for chat events are centralized in the `ChatWidget` component.

 5. **Cobrowse & Optional Features**
    - Cobrowse and other features are toggled via config fields (e.g., `isCobrowseActive`).